Marnonel6/marnonel.github.io/_projects/(1) GuideDog_UnitreeGo1.md

 ### Object recognition - YOLOv7

 YOLOv7 was the chosen object detection algorithm.
 It is a real-time object detection algorithm that is based on the You Only Look Once (YOLO) architecture and consists of convolutional neural networks (CNNs).
 A python ROS2 YOLOv7 package was developed with Rintaroh Shima for real-time object detection.
 Below is a sample video of the custom trained model.
 An Intel RealSense D435i was mounted on Go1 with its frame specifications at 620x480 and 30fps.
+The model was downsized and deployed on a Nvidia Jetson Nano on Go1.

 <video width="960" height="640" controls="controls">
   <source src="https://user-images.githubusercontent.com/60977336/226078995-964fbce5-dd42-4553-b531-df5996f69850.mp4" type="video/mp4">